Federal retirement and Social Security benefits to increase by 1.3 percent in January

 In contrast, current employees receive pay raises set through the annual government budget process.
 No decision has been reached regarding a January 2021 raise.

-President Trump has recommended a 1 percent pay raise while Congress so far has taken no position.
+President Trump has recommended a 1 percent pay raise, while Congress so far has taken no position.
 If no figure is enacted into law by the end of the year, that amount will take effect automatically.
 Some members of Congress continue to advocate for increasing the figure to 3 percent to match the planned raise for military personnel.

 For retirees, some COLA policies vary depending on which of the two main federal retirement systems applies to them.

 All of those retired under the Civil Service Retirement System, applying only to employees first hired before 1984, receive a full COLA regardless of age.
-Although that program applies to only about 5 percent of current federal employees, 59 percent of retirees, just under 1.3 million, draw their benefits from it.
+Although that program applies only to about 5 percent of current federal employees, 59 percent of retirees, just under 1.3 million, draw their benefits from it.

 Those retired under the newer Federal Employees Retirement System do not receive inflation adjustments until passing age 62, unless they were disabled or worked in positions requiring earlier retirement, such as law enforcement.